 - keep in touch with trial teams that you work with earlier,

 - Inform them, if your contact details change,

-Although, it can be cumbersome to submit too many similar clinical trial feasibilities regularly, but you’d not like to miss out on that potential clinical trial, which actually gets initiated.
+Although it can be cumbersome to submit too many similar clinical trial feasibilities regularly, you’d not like to miss out on that potential clinical trial, which actually gets initiated.

 However, there are some problems with this option

 - It may not be very useful for sites/investigators, who are relatively new or don’t have significant past study experience with them.

 - Moreover, this option has a big chunk of “waiting for a good clinical trial” factor too.
 If your existing trial teams and connections do not come up with another clinical trial soon, you won’t get any benefit with this option alone.

 So, what if your contacts are not able to generate good clinical trial leads for you?

 Why just focus on your own contacts only?
 It’s always interesting to utilize the connections of your colleagues, associate sites, and peers.
 Getting recommended by someone else is definitely a great source of opportunities.
 It builds up a great trust and goodwill in new connections and is a fantastic way to multiply your chances of participating in clinical trial feasibility.